m-podolski/dmaia/1-Logic-and-Proofs/1-3-Propositional-Equivalences.md

 45. (*) Show that ¬ and ∨ form a functionally complete collection of logical operators.
     - Similar to 44 we now apply De Morgans law to each proposition of the disjunctive normal form rather than to the whole.
 Therefore every p1 ∨ p2 ∨ ··· ∨ pn now only uses ¬ and ∨.

+The following exercises involve the logical operators **NAND** and **NOR**.
+The proposition p *NAND* q is true when either p or q, or both, are false; and it is false when both p and q are true.
+The proposition p *NOR* q is true when both p and q are false, and it is false otherwise.
+The propositions p *NAND* q and p *NOR* q are denoted by p | q and p ↓ q, respectively.
+(The operators | and ↓ are called the Sheffer stroke and the Peirce arrow after H. M. Sheffer and C. S. Peirce, respectively.)

 46. Construct a truth table for the logical operator NAND.
 $$